 The Vermont Women’s Fund has invested more than $3.8 million since 2020 to support the advancement, self-sufficiency, and economic and social equality of Vermont’s women and girls.

 When women are afforded equality and opportunity, their economic achievements at both individual and community levels are striking.
 Research shows that 90 percent of a woman’s income goes directly back into the community.
 When women hold assets or gain income, the money is more likely spent on nutrition, medicine, and housing, having a much wider impact on families and children.

 With our partners, we have launched two powerful initiatives.
 This Way UP is an initiative to identify women-owned businesses and women leaders all across Vermont.
 Change The Story aligns policy, program and philanthropy to significantly improve women’s economic status in Vermont.

-In their own words, here are a few examples of how we have helped women and girls change their lives.
+In their own words, here are a few examples from our grantees of how we have helped women and girls change their lives.

 “Mercy Connections to me, was an open door to the Burlington and Vermont community.
 Through the program, I got what I needed the most: understanding of how to run a business and connections.” - Marie-Teme